JetBrains/kotlin-web-site/docs/reference/design-patterns.md

 The [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) is used to create objects with `final` fields without providing a constructor with a massive list of arguments.
 Also it allows having default values for `final` fields that are optional to specify.
 All of this is easily achieved in Kotlin with the [primary constructor](classes.html#constructors) syntax.
-Note how using [named arguments](functions.html#named-arguments) makes the syntax well-readable even for long parameter lists:
+Note how using [named arguments](functions.html#named-arguments) makes the syntax well-readable even for longer parameter lists:

 ``` kotlin
 class Car(val year: Int,